akirak/emacs-playground/README.md

 In case you occasionally run Emacs in your original environment, Play also creates `emacs-noplay` wrapper script.
 It starts Emacs on the original directory.

-If you don't like the configuration you have adopted, you can roll back this change by running `play-return` command.
+If you don't like the configuration you have set as the default, you can roll back this change by running `play-return` command.
 The wrapper scripts will be deleted, and Emacs will run on the original home directory in all of its succeeding sessions.

 ## How it works